whosonfirst/whosonfirst-categories/README.md

 https://collection.cooperhewitt.org/media/page414

+Tags are parented by sub-categories (and maybe categories).
 Example tags are left as an exercise to the reader.

 ## Naming conventions